holoviz-dev/nbsmoke/README.rst

 **WARNING: early stage proof of concept; work in progress.
 Use at your own risk.**

+In particular, this extension is supposed to handle ipython magics as far as possible, but has not yet been widely tested.

 ----

 This `Pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `Cookiecutter-pytest-plugin`_ template.